The Emotional Piggy Bank: Building an enriched relationship

 Potential causes of self-harming practices can include traumatic events including child abuse, stressors such as bullying, family tensions and living under the perception of extreme pressure.
 The teen considering harming themselves, may feel lonely, out of control, invisible, and overcome with a deep sense of self-loathing.
 They are quite likely to have over reactive emotions, to the extent that their reactions can sometimes seem extreme, or such that they seem numb, from previously feeling worries too strongly.

 The teenage years can typically be a period of emotional sensitivity which is why self-harming behaviours may emerge at this time.
-Children who are extremely sensitive, prone to lashing out, have poor impulse control or hold catastrophic perspectives are more prone to pursue behaviours such as self-harm.
+Children who are extremely sensitive, prone to lashing out, have poor impulse control or hold catastrophic perspectives, are more prone to pursue behaviours such as self-harm.

 The desire to cut is often in response to emotional situations or the thoughts attached to those situations.
 The world seems too much, too painful, too difficult.
 Cutting can be an act of externalising the experience of internal pain, remind the teen that they are alive, or even a punishment for behaviours they judged as shameful.
 When we treat such teens in therapy, we try to help teens deal with their situation and their emotions, and gain back a sense of emotional regulation, essentially an ability to manage their oversensitive emotions.